What is BC's Best Health Insurance?

 If you are covered by another extended health and/or dental plan, you can combine plans to maximize your overall coverage and reduce or even eliminate your out-of-pocket costs.

 We recommend you obtain an extended health plan while you are healthy as most times coverage will not apply to pre-existing conditions.
 To shop for combined health and dental insurance try HelloSafe's insurance comparison tool.

 How do I cancel my personal health insurance plan in BC?

 We do not recommend cancelling your private health insurance plan in BC, without first having another lined up.
 If your circumstances require you to do so, you will need to contact your specific provider directly.
-Each provider will have different requirements in regards to what steps to take to cancel your policy.
+Each provider will have different requirements in regard to what steps to take to cancel your policy.